sympy/SymPEPs/SymPEP-XXXX.md

 ## Backwards Compatibility

-Introducing static typing to SymPy may break backwards compatibility for code that relies on dynamically typed behavior.
-Users who heavily depend on runtime type inference might need to update their code to match the new type annotations.
+There are no backwards compatibility issues with this SymPEP, for users who don't use the type checkers like ``mypy`` or ``pyright``.
+However, for users who use the type checkers, they need to update their code to match the new type annotations.

 ## Detailed Description